tiesptg/bones/persist/README.md

 In case of generated primary key fields, the fields will be updated with the generated value.

 As you see the insert and update methods return an instance that may differ from the parameter.
-This will mostly when the object is already available in the transaction.
+This will only occur when the object is already available in the transaction.

-As stated when an object has a version field and the instance is updated or deleted by another session the library will throw a StaleObjectException;
+As stated when an object has a version field and the instance is updated or deleted by another session the library will throw a StaleObjectException; The programmer should refresh the object and present it to the user to review the proposed change.

 A relation will be set when a related object is available in the member that forms the foreign key, otherwise the foreign key field(s) will be set to NULL.

-At insert or update no related objects will be inserted, updated or deleted.
-You will program a call for each change.
+The many side of a relation is ignored.
+Any related objects should be inserted explicitly.

 # Data retrieval